eelinee/programmeerproject/README.md

 To understand where the big differences in life expectancy and disease incidence come from, I will create a website containing 3 or 4 interacting visualisations showing components that (may) influence health:
 - (MVP) Wold Map: each country is displayed in a color corresponding to the life expectancy (darker color = higher life expectancy).
 Upon clicking one of the countries, a line graph and a barchart will appear (see following points).
 - (MVP) Hygiene line graph: in this graph, 4 different variables are plotted over the years 2000-2016 for the clicked country: % of population that has access to drinking water facilities, % of population that has access to sanitation facilities, % of population that washes hands with soap, % of population that practices open defecation.
-- (MVP) Diseases bar chart: in this chart, the incidence of different diseases are shown for the clicked country.
+- (MVP) Diseases sunburst: in this chart, the incidence of different diseases are shown for the clicked country.
 Alongside the different diseases, there will be a distinction made between communicable and noncommunicable diseases.
 The reason for this is that hygiene may only affect communicable diseases.
 - (OPTIONAL) scatterplot: in this scatterplot, each point will correspond data from one country.
 The first variable is the NBP (reflecting a country's whealth) and the second variable is one of the hygiene variables that are used in the linegraph.

 **Interactions**